Paramount Hotel: 21st century

 The Paramount Hotel closed indefinitely in March 2020 due to the COVID-19 pandemic in New York City.
 In late 2020, Rosen considered selling the hotel to Breaking Ground, a supportive housing group.
 According to Curbed, the hotel's quality had degraded by then, and "complaints on review sites ranged from mold on the ceiling to stained carpets to a cockroach in the bed".
 Breaking Ground formally proposed in early 2022 that the hotel be converted into 510 housing units and a 136-unit shelter for homeless adults.
 The plan required the support of the Hotel and Gaming Trades Council (HTC), a labor union representing the Paramount's workers.
 Although HTC supported legislation that allowed buildings to be converted to affordable housing, the conversion plan was ultimately canceled after HTC requested that Breaking Ground buy out the workers' contract for $50 million, which the organization could not afford.
 As a result, the Paramount Hotel reopened as a hotel in late 2022.
+RFR selected the management firm Generator to operate the hotel.

+Critical reception

+In a review of the Paramount Hotel, the U.S. News & World Report wrote that the hotel "oozes trendiness, from its sophisticated lobby to its refined Paramount Bar & Grill to its stylish accommodations to its popular Diamond Horseshoe nightclub", although it noted that the hotel's rooms were very small.
+Similarly, a review in Oyster.com described the hotel as having a trendy yet unpretentious design, despite its small rooms and lack of on-site amenities.
+A writer for Westchester Magazine wrote in 2014 that the hotel carried a "mid-century-modern aesthetic with a 21st-century feel" and that the small room sizes was not unexpected given the hotel's location.